botpress/readme/docs/Home/home.md

 ## Monitor

-Once your bot has been deployed, Botpress allows you to track its performance and understand if it's accomplishing its tasks correctly with a suite of analytics and logging tools.
+Once your bot has been deployed, Botpress allows you to track its performance and understand if it's accomplishing its tasks correctly with a suite of analytics and logging tools that are highly integrated with the bot building experience.